Chart Color Schemes

 O'Connor's population is younger than the national pattern

-O'Connor's median age is 35 years, matching the Australian Capital Territory figure but slightly below Australia's 38 years.
-Compared to the Australian Capital Territory, O'Connor has a higher proportion of residents aged 15-24 (17.6%) but fewer residents aged 35-44 (10.3%).
-This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Between the 2021 Census and the present, the 25 to 34 age group has increased from 15.7% to 17.6%, while the 75 to 84 cohort has risen from 3.3% to 5.0%.
-Conversely, the 5 to 14 age group has decreased from 11.7% to 10.3%, and the 35 to 44 age group has fallen from 11.7% to 10.3%.
-By 2041, population forecasts indicate substantial demographic changes for O'Connor.
-The 55 to 64 cohort is expected to grow significantly by 25%, adding 169 residents to reach a total of 860.
-This growth is largely due to demographic aging, with residents aged 65 and older representing 63% of the anticipated population increase.
-However, the 0 to 4 and 15 to 24 age cohorts are projected to experience population declines.
+The median age in O'Connor is 35 years, matching the Australian Capital Territory figure but slightly lower than Australia's median age of 38 years.
+Compared to the Australian Capital Territory, O'Connor has a higher proportion of residents aged 15-24 (17.6%), but fewer residents aged 35-44 (10.3%).
+This 15-24 concentration is significantly higher than the national average of 12.5%.
+Between the 2021 Census and the present, the 25 to 34 age group has increased from 15.7% to 17.6%, while the 75 to 84 cohort has grown from 3.3% to 5.0%.
+Conversely, the 5 to 14 age group has decreased from 11.7% to 10.3%, and the 35 to 44 age group has also dropped from 11.7% to 10.3%.
+By 2041, population forecasts indicate substantial demographic changes in O'Connor.
+The 55 to 64 cohort is expected to show the strongest growth, increasing by 25% to reach 860 residents.
+This growth will contribute significantly to the overall aging of the population, with residents aged 65 and older representing 63% of the anticipated growth.
+Conversely, the 0 to 4 and 15 to 24 age cohorts are projected to experience population declines.